Atwood's Machine Simulation

 Data Visualization

-The simulation shows: - Current time (seconds) - Blue block velocity (m/s) - Red block velocity (m/s)
+During the simulation, the following data are shown: - Current time (in seconds) - Blue block velocity (m/s) - Red block velocity (m/s)

 Physics Background